 The Commission partners with organisations that include people who have a lived experience of mental illness, and their families and carers, through consumer participation at all levels of planning, service delivery and policy development.
 It also partners with community and government groups that bring a regional or local collaboration focus to their work, because mental health reform needs to respond to specific needs in different areas of NSW.
 And it partners with organisations conducting research that can be translated readily into better practice.

-The Commission works particularly closely with four key mental health organisations - which it also funds - to engage and empower consumers and carers, to ensure these constituencies can be authentically represented, and to improve the mental health and wellbeing of people in NSW:
+The Commission works particularly closely with key mental health organisations to engage and empower consumers and carers, to ensure these constituencies can be authentically represented, and to improve the mental health and wellbeing of people in NSW:

-Being is an independent, state-wide organisation for people with a lived experience of mental illness (consumers) in NSW.
-Being works with consumers to achieve and support positive changes in services, in public policy, through legislation and within the community more generally, with the goal of improving the wellbeing, lives and experiences of all people with a lived experience of mental illness.
-Being carries out research and projects on key consumer issues, delivers education and training to consumers and organisations who work with consumers, and runs community events to strengthen understanding between consumers and the broader community.
-By collaborating with consumers, community and government groups, Being influences changes and improvements at the broader system-wide level for all consumers.
+Being works with people to achieve and support positive changes in services, in public policy, through legislation and within the community more generally, with the goal of improving the wellbeing, lives and experiences of all people with a lived experience of mental illness.

-WayAhead (formerly Mental Health Association NSW) seeks to influence decision-makers to create positive changes for consumers, carers and the community.
+WayAhead plays a vital role in the development of mental health initiatives which increase community awareness and knowledge of mental health issues.
 It works in partnership with others to address the stigma around mental illness and to promote mental health and wellbeing through public education, support and advocacy.
-WayAhead provides information and support to mental health consumers, their families and carers, and to the general public, and runs the Mental Health Information Line and the Anxiety Disorders Information Line.
-It also plays a prominent role in Mental Health Month.
+WayAhead strives for a society that understands, values and actively supports the best possible mental health and wellbeing for all people.
+Wayahead also plays a prominent role in Mental Health Month.